-On August 8, 2022, City of Lakeland, FL entered into a 30 year lease as a lessee for the use of parking spaces for the public.
+On August 8, 2022, City of Lakeland, FL entered into a 30-year lease as a lessee for the use of parking spaces for the public.
 The City paid, as per the agreement, \$2,500,000 as lease consideration for a period of 30 yrs.
 The parking lease is allocated between City of Lakeland's Public Improvement Fund and Downtown CRA.
 Downtown CRA's portion is \$260,490.
 The parking structure's useful life was 30 years as of the contract commencement.
-The value of the right to use asset for the portion of the lease allocated to the Downtown CRA as of September 30, 2022 was \$259,766 with accumulated amortization of \$724 is classified in the table below.
-Because the lease payments were pre-paid, not lease liability was recognized.
+The book value of the right to use asset for the portion of the lease allocated to the Downtown CRA as of September 30, 2023 was \$251,083 with accumulated amortization of \$9,407 is classified in the table below.
+Because the lease payments were pre-paid, lease liability was not recognized.

-Le ase Asset

-Governmental activities: Value
+Governmental activities: Le ase Asset Value

 Right to use asset - buildings \$ 260,490

-Less accumlated amortization:
+Less accumlated amortization: Buildings 9,407

-Buildings 724

-Net leased assets \$ 259,766
+Net leased assets \$ 251,083